oracle/oracle-db-appdev-monitoring/README.md

 The old version of the metrics exporter can be found in the [old implementation branch][old implementation branch] and the new metrics exporter implementation is backward compatible such that the same configuration for both database connection and metrics definition can be used.

+Users are encouraged to open issues and enhancements requests against this github repos and feel free to ask any questions.
+We will actively work on them as we will the development of the exporters.

 ### Build

 Build without running tests using the following.